warrenbuckley/Vale-UmbracoDocs/docs/Getting-Started/index.md

 # Getting Started with Umbraco
 *All the basics of using Umbraco.
 From making a local installation to extending the backend.*

 The newest major version of Umbraco comes with a lot of new big features, as well as a long list of general improvements to the CMS in general.
-I have added something about master & slave servers.
+I have added something about master & secondary servers.
 Going to add some more to test this out.

-* list of stuff here
+* List of stuff here
-* and something else here
+* And something else here
 * I am captial  letter

-I know the word slave is bad.

 ## [What's new in Umbraco 8?](New-in-V8.md)